bitbound/ControlR/README.md

 You can see which method the app is currently using on the `About` page, next to `Install Source`.

+## Relay Servers

+On the public server (https://app.controlr.app), when you start a remote control session, the main server will attempt to transfer the session to the relay server that's closest to you.
+These relay servers use another of my projects ([WebSocketBridge](https://github.com/bitbound/WebSocketBridge)) to stream the remote control data.

+Currently, there are servers deployed in the following locations:

+- Phoenix, Arizona, United States
+- St. Louis, Missouri, United States
+- Boydton, Virginia, United States

+I may add or remove servers in the future, depending on sponsorships/donations.

 ## Screenshots

 ![Windows Sessions on Desktop](.assets/screenshots/desktop_windows-sessions.png)